 Before landing, we were given a biscuit sandwich with chicken sausage, eggs, and pimento cheese.
 As we left the flight, we were given a small box with two shortbread cookies and a blondie from Mah-Ze-Dahr Bakery.

 Power to the People

-The inflight entertainment system features a 15-inch television screens and 100 channels of TV shows, movies and radio on DirecTV and SiriusXM.
+The inflight entertainment system features a 15-inch television screen and 100 channels of TV shows, movies, and radio on DirecTV and SiriusXM.
 There’s also FlyFi, the carrier’s free -- and robust -- inflight Wi-Fi system, so you’ll never be bored.